 It is unfair that a woman be denied coverage of abortion simply because she has government-funded health insurance.
 Each woman – no matter the size of her wallet or what kind of insurance coverage she has – should be able to access the full-range of reproductive health care, including abortion, from a licensed, quality health care provider.

-The Hyde Amendment does not impact a state’s ability to use its state funds to cover abortion.
+Whereas the Hyde Amendment bans state use of federal Medicaid dollars to pay for abortions (with the limited exceptions noted above), it does not impact a state’s ability to use its state funds to cover abortion.
 To date, 17 states use their state dollars to extend health coverage to low-income women enrolled in Medicaid to ensure that they have access to a full range of health care services, including abortion.
-However, Congress can control DC’s funding, and last year, Congress incorporated a provision in an appropriations bill to restrict DC from using its own funds to provide abortion coverage to low-income women.
-Unfortunately, members of Congress opposed to women’s health have proposed to do the same this year.
-Notably, South Dakota’s Medicaid program only pays for abortion when a woman’s life is endangered – a clear violation of federal law.